Ongoing research for the treatment of GACI/ARHR2

 Early-stage research is ongoing to develop an enzyme therapy to normalize levels of PPi.
 This experimental therapy has been demonstrated to be an effective treatment in multiple mouse models of ENPP1 Deficiency (GACI type 1 Phenotype).
 In one set of experiments, this therapy elevated PPi levels and prevented mortality and vascular calcifications2.
 Additional experiments have also shown this therapy to improve blood pressure and cardiovascular function3.
-This enzyme therapy is currently being developed as a potential treatment for ENPP1 Deficiency and ABCC6 Deficiency (GACI type 2 phenotype) and the company developing it is estimating that it could initiate clinical trials in late 2021.
+This enzyme therapy is currently being developed as a potential treatment for ENPP1 Deficiency and ABCC6 Deficiency (GACI type 2 phenotype) and the company developing it started adult clinical trials in late 2021.
 Infant and pediatric clinical trials should follow soon.

 Age-dependent manifestations of ENPP1 Deficiency (GACI type 1 and ARHR2)